balagrivine/nexus/README.md

 # Architecture

 ## How nexus supports concurrent connection handling
 Nexus does request handling similar to golang's inbuild http server, by leveraging on goroutines.
 When the server starts, it listens to connections on the pre-configured address.
-Three notifying channels(Done, Quit, and signalChan) are initialized.
-The Done channel is used to notify that the server has successfully started and it can begin accepting connections.
+Three notifying channels(Ready, Quit, and signalChan) are initialized.
+The Ready channel blocks execution until the the server is properly initialized and ready to accept connections.

 This is done because connection accepting is done by a goroutine, so we don't want any operation to proceed before the server is properly initialized which would cause the `connection refused` error when clients try to connect.

 The signalChan blocks the main goroutine from exiting until an os interrupt or shutdown signal is sent by the user, in this case pressing `CTRL-C`.
 Once a shutown signal is received, the signalChan channel unblocks the main goroutine, this sends a signal to the Quit channel to close the server.